AlexandreLadriere/Shortest-Path/README.md

 # Shortest-Path (WIP)
 [![GitHub license](https://img.shields.io/github/license/AlexandreLadriere/Shortest-Path.svg)](https://github.com/AlexandreLadriere/Shortest-Path/blob/master/LICENSE)

 This project aims to implement some algorithms for finding the shortest path between a starting point and an end point in a matrix with obstacles, and to illustrate the solutions through a graphical interface.
+You can select where to place the starting point and the end point, as well as the obstacles.
+It also implements some algorithms to generate a maze.

 For the moment, only the following algorithms have been implemented:
+- Find the shortest path:
-- [Breadth-first Search] (BFS), with and without the possibility to move in diagonals.
+  - [Breadth-first Search algorithm] (BFS), with and without the possibility to move in diagonals.
+- Generate a maze:
+  - [Randomized Prim's algorithm]

 ## How to use
 You can compile and run this app by yourself, OR you can use my [make.sh] script: